Best young football strikers

-Comparing anyone to Erling Braut Haaland is a disingenuous, but Darwin Núñez will remind you of the Norwegian freak a little bit – not least for the way they attack space.
+Comparing anyone to Erling Braut Haaland is a disingenuous, but Darwin Núñez will remind you of him a little bit – not least for the way he attacks space.
 Like Haaland, Darwin is a tall striker with long limbs who possesses explosive athleticism.
-His acceleration and top-end speed is excellent and makes him an extremely dangerous attacker in transition and open space; when he gets going, he creates separations easily and is quicker than the vast majority of defenders.
+His acceleration and top-end speed is excellent, making him a dangerous attacker in transition and open space.
+When he gets going, he creates separations easily.
 He also has the robustness to withstand contact and is able to bounce of challenges, even at high speed.

 Darwin’s movement is intelligent too, not just athletic.
-He is good at attacking space off the shoulder, making the most of his speed to attack space, but is also adept at making short, sharp movements around the box which distract and occupy defenders, creating space for others.
-He scans often in these situations and adjusts his position accordingly to find pockets of space in and around the box.
+He’s good at attacking space off the shoulder, making the most of his speed, but is also adept at making short, sharp movements around the box which distract and occupy defenders.
+He scans regularly in these situations and adjusts his position accordingly to find pockets of space in and around the box.

-An upside of Darwin’s intelligent movement and general instinct is that he is able to get shots from a range of situations – throughballs into space in direct attacks from deep, off dribbles in/around the box, crosses and cut-backs from wide, set-pieces, as well as the odd opposition mistake.
-As a shooter, he prefers power to finesse and possesses an excellent ball-striking technique.
-He generates great power with minimal back-lift, which makes him a threat from less likely situations/positions and leads to spectacular finishes.
-That said, Darwin lacks touch/composure at times – adding that would make him a more versatile goalscorer.
+An upside of Darwin’s intelligent movement and general instinct is that he’s able to get shots from a range of situations – throughballs into space in direct attacks from deep, off dribbles in and around the box, crosses and cut-backs from wide, set-pieces, as well as the odd opposition mistake.
+As a shooter, he prefers power to finesse and possesses excellent ball-striking technique.
+He generates great power with minimal back-lift, which makes him a threat from less likely situations and leads to spectacular finishes.
+That said, Darwin lacks composure at times – adding that would make him a more versatile goalscorer.